Havana82/Havana82/README.md

 - 👋 Hi, I’m @Halima
-- 👀 I’m currently improving my knowledge frontend and backend technologies
+- 👀 I’m currently improving my knowledge on frontend and backend technologies
 - 🌱 I currently write in Python and JavaScript.
 Some Java
 - 💞️ I’m looking to collaborate on intermediate level projects